2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/razor/contextattributes.md

 In this example, the Edit.ContextAttributes will add some attributes with JSON, which will help the toolbars _inside_ that loop to correctly edit those items, and not the main item around it.

-## How it works
-[//]: # "Some explanations on the functionality"
-The `Edit.ContextAttributes(...)` is always used inside an HTML-tag and will add some attributes with JSON.
-Any buttons or actions inside that tag will then find this information, and assume that it is has precendence over the global information.

 ## Using ContextAttributes
 These context-attributes enhance an HTML-tag, so that buttons inside that tag can be in a different context than the original context.